What Is Climate Controlled Storage

 Climate controlled storage is, basically, air conditioning and heating for your storage unit.
 Most storage units with climate control will regulate the air temperature to prevent greater fluctuations than the outside air temperature.

 Even though your things are safe inside of regular storage units, extreme temperatures can wreak havoc on them.
 If you live in a place where it's very hot or cold or if the temperature fluctuates often, you may want to consider climate controlled storage.

-If you live in a state that is very hot, like Texas or Arizona, you will likely want a climate controlled storage unit.
+If you live in a state that is very hot, like Texas or Florida, you will likely want a climate controlled storage unit.
 Those that live in the northern states can experience freezing temperatures during the winter and will also want to consider climate controlled storage unit.

 Temperature extremes can be tough on things like wood and leather, fine art, pictures, videotapes and records.
 Furniture can crack or warp and documents can become yellow and unreadable.

 Do I Need a Climate Controlled Storage Unit?

 Depending on the things you need to store, a climate controlled storage unit may be the right option for you.

 If you plan to store expensive or precious items then it's worth it to pay the premium for climate control.
 Then you will have peace of mind knowing that your items are safe, clean, dry and in a temperature-controlled climate.

 What Items Are You Storing?

 There are items that need special attention if you are going to be putting them into storage.
 Items that are likely to need a controlled climate are: